TooHighToPlay/CS_MASTER_I_SEMESTER/ObjectiveTechnologies/ProductTrader/README.md

     !!!
 In this particular case I use protected variables because I do not want to change them.

     [2] <specificationProperties> and <productProperties> structure must meet constructor parameters sequence.

+    [3] Currently works only with int, Integer, String and custom types(classes).